Skye Schulte, MS, MPH

 chronic obstructive pulmonary disease

-peripheral arterial disease, and other conditions.
+peripheral artery disease, and other conditions.
 If you are pregnant or nursing, it is important to discuss the risks of taking a beta-blockers with your doctor.

 Talk to your doctor about your condition and any concerns that you have about taking beta-blockers.

 Side effects include but are not limited to: